etsangsplk/sputter/docstring/defn.md

-# (defn name meta? [args] form+) assigns a namespace function
+# (defn name meta? [args] form+) binds a namespace function
-Will declare a function in the current namespace, which is 'user' by default.
+Will bind a function by name to the current namespace, which is 'user' by default.

 ## An Example

   (defn fib
     {:doc "returns an element of the fibonacci sequence"}
     [i]
     (cond